B2hu/B2hu.github.io/_posts/2025-04-27-AS-REP Roasting Attack.md

 tags: [active directory,asrep roasting,hashcat]     # TAG names should always be lowercase
 comments: true
 image:
-  path: /.
+  path: /./media/post5/kerberos.png
 ---
 Hello everyone, thank you for being here.
-In this blog post, I will demonstrate and simulate a very interesting Active Directory and Kerberos abuse attack: the **AS-REP Roasting** attack.
+In this blog post, I will demonstrate and simulate a very classic yet interessting Active Directory and Kerberos abuse attack: the **AS-REP Roasting** attack.
 So, let's get started!
 ## What is Kerberos ?
 Kerberos is a network authentication protocol designed to provide strong authentication for client-server applications using ticket-based cryptography.
 Developed by MIT, it is the default authentication mechanism in Microsoft Active Directory (AD) environments.
 ### Kerberos components :